Madheshi people: Politics

 Since the late 1940s, the term 'Madhes' was used by politicians in the Nepal Terai to differentiate between the interests of the people of the Terai and of the hills.
 At the time, Indian and Madheshi people needed a passport to travel to Kathmandu, a requirement in place until 1958.
 In the 1950s, the regional political party Nepal Terai Congress advocated more autonomy for the Terai, recognition of Hindi as a national language and increasing employment opportunities for Madheshi people.
 During 1961 to 1990, the Panchayat government enforced a policy of assimilating diverse cultural groups into a pan-Nepali identity.
 Legal directives made it an offense to address inequality and discrimination of ethnic groups.
 The complexities of ethnopolitical conflicts between immigrants, caste groups and indigenous groups living in the Terai were not addressed.

-After the Panchayat regime was abolished following the People's Movement in spring 1990, disadvanted groups demanded a more equitable share of political resources such as admittance to civil service.
+After the Panchayat regime was abolished following the People's Movement in spring 1990, disadvantaged groups demanded a more equitable share of political resources such as admittance to civil service.

 Madheshi people are disadvantaged in regards to access to education; literacy rate among Madheshi people is lower than among other groups in Nepal, and lowest among Madheshi Dalits.
 They are also disappointed to have been excluded from participation in bureaucracy, Nepal Army and political parties in Nepal.
 Madheshi identity is largely based on the experience of being discriminated by the country's ruling elites.

 The Nepal Sadbhawana Party is the oldest Madheshi party, which started lobbying for socio-cultural, linguistic and political rights of Madheshi people in the 1990s.
 The discussions on rights and demands of Madheshi people increased after the end of the Nepalese Civil War, in particular among Madheshi intellectuals and political elites.
 The political parties Janatantrik Terai Mukti Morcha and Madhesi Jana Adhikar Forum, Nepal advocated the idea of an autonomous Madhes province stretching all over the Terai and organised violent demonstrations in 2007 to enforce their demands.
 The United Democratic Madhesi Front formed by Madheshi organizations pressured the government to accept this concept of autonomy under the motto "One Madhes One Pradesh".
 Several ethnic and religious groups in the Terai opposed and resisted this policy under the leadership of Madheshi parties, foremost Tharu and Muslim people.

 The Tharu people were initially comfortable with the Madheshi identity in the eastern part of the Terai as of 2007, but in the central part, they claim a distinct Tharu identity.
 In 2009, they disassociated themselves from being identified as Madheshi and demanded their own province.

 Armed groups like Terai Army, Madhesi National Liberation Front, Terai Cobras and Madhesh Mukti Tigers pursued this aim of autonomy using violent means.
 Some members of these organisations were responsible for acts of terrorism including bombings and murders.
 The Alliance for Independent Madhesh also demands independence of the Terai.

 In 2013, more than 24 Madheshi political parties were registered for the Constituent Assembly of Nepal election.
 Madheshi parties gained 50 of 575 seats in the Constituent Assembly.